greydongilmore/website-hugo/content/publication/Knowles et al. - 2018 - Deep Brain Stimulation of the Subthalamic Nucleus Parameter Optimization for Vowel Acoustics and Speech Intellig.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Journal of Speech, Language, and Hearing Research*." publication_short = ""
+publication = "In *Journal of Speech, Language, and Hearing Research*" publication_short = ""

 # Abstract and optional shortened version.